- About Us

 Explore our workgroups.
 Become a member to join one yourself.

-There are a number of inefficiencies in the Hospitality API space, including finding potential technology partners whose products and/or services that could add value to a hospitality industries offerings.
-This group aims to create a registry of Hospitality API's to modernize this space.
+There are a number of inefficiencies in the Hospitality API space, including how to find potential technology partners whose products and/or services could add value to the hospitality industry's offerings.
+This group will create a registry of APIs in Hospitality to make finding partners and integrations easier.